FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 The related ISO A.6 is family serves to establish a management framework to initiate and control the implementation and operation of information security within the organisation. \
 __Example__: _screen interim staff._

-# recommendations
+# Conclusion
+Creating a security management plan which posses risk assesment and treatment in line with ISO 27001 Apendix A, requires a lot effort. \
+The document presented here lacks many features of a full plan, noticeably, SOA, gap assessment, residual risk analysys.

-DHAEI has the key elements for an ISMS required by ISO 27001 compliance (Chin, n.d.). \
+The DHAEI organization has the key elements for an ISMS required by ISO 27001 compliance (Chin, n.d.). \
 The organizaton has a security personnel, budget, resources, security requirements.

 However, the parts are not yet connected as a whole through an ISMS system and it can not be said that DHAEI is currently ISO 27001 compliant. \